 #6: The Log-Edged Outdoor Play Zone With Four Happy Dogs

-Your golden has that look — paws on the fence, ears up, tongue out, zero chill.
-You know exactly what I’m talking about.
+Your golden has that look!!
+Paws on the fence, ears up, tongue out… I know what you’re talking about.

-And honestly?
-Mow the grass short inside the run — mud tracks straight onto your floors otherwise, and no amount of cute dog photos is worth that.
+Seriously?
+I’d mow the grass short within my run or mud tracks right onto my floors.
+And no amount of cute dog pictures are well worth that.

 📸 Photo credit: Instagram @thecwtchanimalhomestay